Chapter 7 Bankruptcy in Minnesota is sometimes referred to as the “clean slate” or “fresh start” bankruptcy.

 - Utility bills

-There are exceptions to the types of debt that can be eliminated in this bankruptcy:
+However, there are exceptions to the types of debt that can be eliminated in Chapter 7:

 - Student loans